Guy-Ritchie/i3-gaps/README.md

 This folder contains two files.
 One [Description file](virtualisation/kvm-installation) and one [XML File](virtualisation/br10.xml) used to Define the Bridged Network Connection.

+## Scripts:
+Contains a few shell scripts I've written to facilitate and automate some of my processes \[Has only one as of now\].

 There are a few descriptional files in this repo.
 These files might show the use of "pacman" (the awesome package manager arch linux ships with).
 But feel free to change the commands to suit your distro's package manager commands.